bunnylab/EasyIAT/README.md

 -------------------------
 Intro:

 The main reason for creating this implementation of the Implicit Association Test is that other open source versions such as Winter Mason's (https://github.com/winteram/IAT) do not currently support common variants of the IAT task such as brief or single target IATs and are not easily modified to do so.
 This version was built to allow the user to make any type of IAT simply by modifying the configuration files.
 The config files are very powerful but require some in depth knowledge about the IAT procedure to manually set and will crash the whole program if you miss a comma.
-We have provided example configuration files for standard multiple and single target IATs in the config folder.
-I reccomend simply replacing the stimuli in one of these example sets with your desired stimuli and not messing with any other settings unless you know what you're doing.
+Example configuration files for different types of IAT's coming soon.
+PHP gui to automatically generate config files for common IAT types coming sometime after.